beejjorgensen/bgc/src/bgc_part_2200_unicode.md

 always use `\U`, it's just a lot of zeros up front that you might not need.)

-The "€" symbol is codepoint `20AC` in hex, so we could write the above
+The "€" symbol is code point `20AC` in hex, so we could write the above
 with:

 ``` {.c}